MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/email-troubleshooting-guide.md

     You can do this by removing the user from the SY04920 table (Dynamics/System database) and attempting to login again.
 If this table does not repopulate, then there are Autodiscover issues in the system (or the user doesn’t work).
 For insights into how this all works, along with other tests, see [this blog post](https://community.dynamics.com/gp/b/dynamicsgp/posts/exchange-emailinginside-dynamics-gp)

 >[!NOTE]
 > With *Login Failed* type of error messages, we have seen some cases where TLS 1.0 was disabled, due to the looming end date and vulnerabilities.
-If you are still on an older >version of Microsoft Dyanmics GP, you must enable TLS on your local Exchange server.
-[TLS completely disabled in 2022](/exchange/clients-and-mobile-in-exchange-online/opt-in->exchange-online-endpoint-for-legacy-tls-using-smtp-auth)
+If you are still on an older version of Microsoft Dyanmics GP, you must enable TLS on your local Exchange server.
+For more information, see [TLS completely disabled in 2022](/exchange/clients-and-mobile-in-exchange-online/opt-in-exchange-online-endpoint-for-legacy-tls-using-smtp-auth).

 ## Generic Errors